 The [PREVIEW] button allows you to see what value will be sent by a controller, without actually sending the value.
 This gives you precise control over your parameters and helps avoid erroneous controller data being sent to your devices due to the physical position of the controller.
 For example, imagine that slider S1 is being used to send three different MIDI CC numbers, depending on the control bank which you are currently in.
 Let's assume that S1 is assigned to MIDI CC#10 in control bank A and MIDI CC#11 in control bank B. While in control bank A, you adjust S1 (MIDI CC#10) to a value of 40.
 Now you switch over to control bank B and adjust S1 (MIDI CC#11) to a value of 80.
 If you now switch back to control bank A and try to adjust S1 (MIDI CC#10), you will notice that the transmitted values will begin at 80 (instead of 40), due to the physical location of the slider.
 To prevent this, you can hold down [PREVIEW] and move S1 back to a value of 40 (which will be shown in the "Last" value readout on the display).
-The slider will not be transmitting information while the [PREVIEW] button.
+The slider will not be transmitting information while the [PREVIEW] button is held down.
+Once you reset the slider back to its "Last" value, you can release the [PREVIEW] button.
 Adjusting S1 (MIDI CC#10) will now give you a nice starting point at a value of 40.